← Back to Home

 Slideshows

-In early 2017, we launched slideshows to increased engagement and reader satisfaction.
-We built the slideshow tool on top of Wordpress, however, editors found creating slideshows to be painful.
+In 2017, Brit + Co launched slideshows to increased engagement and reader satisfaction.
+We built the slideshow tool on top of Wordpress, however, editors found creating slideshows painful.
 Our editor Lesley put it keenly: 'I would rather spend 30 minutes writing a basic article than spend 2 hours editing a slideshow.'
 Ouch.
-We thought we could build a better tool, so I conducted research with Lesley and 4 other editors to watch their process.
+We thought we could do better, so I conducted research with Lesley and 4 other editors on their process process.
 Key themes:

 • Editors worked visually first.
-She started with a guiding theme for each slideshow, but whether something was kept or rejected was based largely on visuals.
+They started with a theme for each slideshow, but whether an item was kept or rejected was based on visuals.

-• Style, beauty, and affiliate editors reported finding high quality photos could be time consuming and frustrating.
+• Style, beauty, and affiliate editors found high-quality photos to be time consuming and frustrating.

-• Editors copy and pasted formatted text from Google Docs into Wordpress.
-This had unexpected results.
+• Editors copy and pasted formatted text from Google Docs into Wordpress with unexpected results.
 Sometimes formatting would be preserved and everything would look fine.
-Sometimes it would not.
-This often created errors in the live slideshow.
+Sometimes it would not, creating errors in the live slideshow.

-• If a contributor wanted to add basic formatting for descriptions, she would have to write in hardcoded HTML tags.
-This slowed contributors down and often created errors in their work.
-It was just as frustrating for editors to review contributor content.
+• If a contributor wanted to format text descriptions, she would have to write in hardcoded HTML.
+This slowed contributors down and created errors, and it was frustrating for editors to review the content.

 • Ordering, reordering, and updating slideshows was time consuming, particularly if slides were hardcoded with a numerical list.
-Editors came up with numerous process hacks to avoid this step.
+Editors came up with numerous hacks to avoid it.

-• Jumping between editing and previewing a slideshow was a time-consuming final step.
+• Jumping between editing and previewing a slideshow was time-consuming.

 We explored two options with stakeholders.
-Option A offered a way of storytelling that felt modern and contemporary.
-One stakeholder described this as the “Instagram stories” option.
-However, this would require editors to have a keen visual eye, excellent layout skills, and to put in more time to edit.
-Option B used the current slideshow frontend, and we could replicate current editor workflows to make the transition seamless and fast.
-However, slideshows would keep a traditional look and feel.
-Stakeholders loved the unique qualities of Option A, but agreed that option B would help editors create faster and allowing editors to create beautiful slideshows without too much required design sense.
+Option A was a modern, contemporary UX - one stakeholder described this as the "Instagram stories" - but it required a keen visual eye, excellent layout skills, and more time to edit.
+Option B used the current slideshow frontend, focused on optimizing current workflows to make the transition seamless - but slideshows would feel more conventional .
+Stakeholders loved the unique qualities of Option A, but agreed that option B would help with speed, the primary need.